Droid-VM/Virtualization/microdroid/README.md

 }
 ```

-Copy the artifacts to the temp directory, create the composite image using
-`mk_cdisk` and copy the VM config file.
-For now, some other files have to be
+Copy the VM config file to the temp directory.
+For now, some other files have to
-manually created.
+be manually created.
 In the future, you won't need these, and this shall be done
 via [`virtualizationservice`](../virtualizationservice/).

 ```sh